• Link to Facebook

 Michele has also been teaching movement and fitness for over 20 years and has been specializing in yoga and Pilates for over 10 years.
 She has studied yoga at Holiday’s Health and Fitness, Yoga Bhoga, and Yoga Union, and currently holds certificates through Yogafit.

 She studied Pilates while receiving her Dance degree.
 She is now a Certified Stott Pilates Mat and Reformer Trainer and includes the Pilates Reformer in her work with private clients.
-Michele’s Pilates training has included training with Stott Pilates Group Training, IWWA, and 24 Hour Fitness.
+Michele’s Pilates training has included training with Stott Pilates Group Training, IWWA, and 24-Hour Fitness.

 Michele is always hungry to continue her studies and learn new things.
 Her hobbies include being outdoors, hiking with her dog and reading as many books as she can manage.